Djinguereber Mosque: Preservation efforts

 The mosque was on the UN's list of World Heritage Sites in danger in 1990 due to sand encroachment from increasing desertification.
 A four-year project towards the restoration and rehabilitation of the Mosque began in June 2006, and is being conducted and financed by the Aga Khan Trust for Culture.

 The first phase of restoration was a pilot project undertaken from November 2006 to July 2007.
 This work included drainage and paving around the mosque, re-rendering walls in bad condition and in one zone of the roof, replacing around 50% of the beams, above which was a heavy build-up of mud plaster.
 The local masons in charge of the project clearly had good technical expertise; however, there is a need to regularly document their activities and starting point.
 Natural local trees that were originally used for building materials for the beams in the mosque have also disappeared due to climate change, so wood beams must be imported from Ghana.
 This drastically increases the price of resources needed to restore the mosque, as building materials are not readily available.
 Despite ongoing maintenance efforts, there is still a one-meter difference between the roof height in 1952 and today.

 While drought may cause issues, too much rain has also shown to be detrimental to the mosque.
 Heavy rains in 1999, 2001 and 2003 caused the collapse of many traditionally built earthen buildings, as well as more recently built structures.
 Climate change is expected to increase the severity of these threats.

-Aftering being de-listed in 2005, the Djinguereber has once again been on the list of World Heritage Sites in danger since the attack by Ansar Dine in 2012.
+After being de-listed in 2005, the Djinguereber has once again been on the list of World Heritage Sites in danger since the attack by Ansar Dine in 2012.